How I Make an Indian-Style Sauce Base Recipe

 Indian Recipes on ReluctantGourmet.com

-- Chicken Korma – this recipe is adapted from one we found in Food Network Magazine.
-Korma is an Indian curry dish typically prepared with almonds and yogurt or cream but can be made water or stock or in this recipe coconut milk.
+- Chicken Korma - this recipe is adapted from one we found in Food Network Magazine.
+Korma is an Indian curry dish typically prepared with almonds and yogurt or cream but can be made with water or stock or, in this recipe, coconut milk.

 - Tandoori Chicken Salad - this dish was made up from leftover Indian takeout we ordered from a neat local Indian restaurant called Ekta.
 One of the dishes we ordered was Ekat Kabob, a chicken breast marinated in cashew paste, fenugreek leaf, sour cream, green chili & chopped ginger.

-- Chicken Curry – this recipe came from one of my wife’s friends.
-She said, “it’s not too authentic, but tastes really good.”
+- Chicken Curry - this recipe came from one of my wife's friends.
+She said, "It's not too authentic, but it tastes really good."

-- Instant Pot Chicken Curry – another recipe for chicken curry but this one is made in an InstaPot.
+- Instant Pot Chicken Curry is another recipe for chicken curry, which is made in an InstaPot.

 - Shrimp and Sweet Potato Curry - adapted from a Blue Apron recipe, this is another easy recipe to prepare at home that's extremely flavorful.

 - All About Curry - if you want to learn more about Indian curries and how to make them, I urge you to check out this post.

 If you want to try preparing your own Indian-style cooking, this recipe is a good place to start.
 It is basic and can be modified in many ways by reheating it with either stock or coconut milk and by adding your favorite curry powder or spice blend.